Turee/kickstart-your-graphql-api-with-hasura/readme.md

 INSERT INTO pizza_topping (pizza_id, topping_id) VALUES (2, 5);
 ```

-Now we can list pizzas with following query (using user's credentials):
+Now we can use a GraphQL client to list the pizzas with following query (using user's credentials):

 ![](list_pizzas.png)